larryerb/SNEStoCDi/sketchSNEStoCDiAtTiny85/README.md

 Future Improvements
 -------------------

 This board is cool but it has no housing!
-I'll see if I can't either find a housing and redo the board to match it or 3d print something.
-If you are handy with a 3d printer and
+I'll see if I can't either find a housing and redo the board to match it or try to 3d print something.
+If you are handy with a 3d printer and want to help out, feel free to send me the design file.
+I am also totally open to further improvements in the source or design of the board itself.